fadhil-riyanto/elf_hexdump/readme.md

 ![ELF](https://i.imgur.com/Ai9OqOB.png)

-## Compilation

 ![Compilation](https://i.imgur.com/LNddTmk.png)

 [image source](https://gist.github.com/x0nu11byt3/bcb35c3de461e5fb66173071a2379779)

-this is dumb tool used to inspect Linux ELF binary structure and also act as hexdump.

 # compiling & use
 the compile process is very easy, just type `make`. by default its compile debug version (with symbol inside).